 Expert's reliance on standard samples for comparison does not violate the Confrontation Clause because any communications regarding the preparation of those samples was not testimonial: United States v.
 Razo, 782 F.3d 31 (1st Cir.
 2015).
 A chemist testified about the lab analysis she performed on a substance seized from the defendant's coconspirator.
 The crime lab used a "known standard" methamphetamine sample to create a reference point for comparison with seized evidence.
 That sample was received from a chemical company.
-The chemist testified that in comparing the seized sample with the known standard sample, she relied on the manufacturer's assurance that the known standard sample was 100% pure.
-The court found no confrontation violation because the known standard sample --- and the manufacturer's assurance about it --- were not testimonial.
+The chemist testified that in comparing the seized sample with the known standard sample, she relied on the manufacturer's assurance that the known standard sample ---- and the manufacturer's assurance about it --- were not testimonial.
 Any statements regarding the known standard sample were not made with the primary motivation that they would be used at a criminal trial, because the sample was prepared for general use by the laboratory.
 The court noted that the chemist's conclusions about the seized sample would raise confrontation questions, but the government produced the chemist to be cross-examined about those conclusions.
 As to the standard sample, it was prepared "prior to and without regard to any particular investigation, let alone any particular prosecution."